Gary Carter: Coaching

-Carter was named Gulf Coast League Manager of the Year his first season managing the Gulf Coast Mets in 2005.
-A year later, he was promoted to the A-level St. Lucie Mets, and guided his team to the 2006 Florida State League championship, again earning Manager of the Year honors.
-In more recent years, Carter was criticized, most notably by former co-captain Keith Hernandez, for twice openly campaigning for the Mets' managerial position while it was still occupied by incumbents Art Howe in 2004, and in 2008 Willie Randolph.
+Carter was named Gulf Coast League Manager of the Year after his first season managing the Gulf Coast Mets in 2005.
+One year later, he was promoted to the A-level St. Lucie Mets, whom he guided to the 2006 Florida State League championship, again earning Manager of the Year honors.
+Carter was criticized, most notably by former teammate Keith Hernandez, for twice openly campaigning for the Mets' managerial position while it was still occupied by incumbents Art Howe in 2004 and Willie Randolph in 2008.

-In 2008, he managed the Orange County Flyers of the Golden Baseball League, guiding his team to the GBL Championship and was named Manager of the Year.

-For the following season Carter was named manager of the Long Island Ducks of the independent Atlantic League of Professional Baseball.
-The Ducks won the 2009 second half Liberty Division title, but were defeated by the Southern Maryland Blue Crabs in the Liberty Division playoffs.
+In 2008, Carter managed the Orange County Flyers of the Golden Baseball League, guiding his team to the GBL championship.
+He was named Manager of the Year.
+For the following season, Carter was named manager of the Long Island Ducks of the independent Atlantic League of Professional Baseball.
+The Ducks won the 2009 second-half Liberty Division title but were defeated by the Southern Maryland Blue Crabs in the Liberty Division playoffs.

 In October 2009, Carter was named head baseball coach for the NCAA Division II Palm Beach Atlantic University Sailfish.

 Personal life

-Carter met his future wife, Sandy, when she was a student at Fullerton College.
-They married in 1975.
-They had three children.

-His daughter Kimmy was the head softball coach at Palm Beach Atlantic University and was a softball catcher for Florida State from 1999 to 2002.
+Carter met his future wife Sandy when they were students at Sunny Hills High School in Fullerton, California.
+They married in 1975 and had three children.
+His daughter Kimmy played catcher for the Florida State softball team from 1999 to 2002.
+She later served as the head softball coach at Palm Beach Atlantic University.

-Carter was an active philanthropist, and championed causes that fought leukemia and illiteracy.

-The Gary Carter Foundation (of which Carter was the president) supports 8 Title I schools in Palm Beach County whose students live in poverty.
-Typically, these schools have 90% or more students eligible for free or reduced lunches.
-The Foundation seeks to "better the physical, mental and spiritual well being of children."
-To accomplish this, they advocate "school literacy by encouraging use of the Reading Counts Program, a program that exists in the Palm Beach County School District".
-Since its inception, The Gary Carter Foundation has placed over $622,000 toward charitable purposes, including $366,000 to local elementary schools for their reading programs.
+Carter was an active philanthropist and championed causes that fought leukemia and illiteracy.
+The Gary Carter Foundation (of which Carter was the president) supports eight Title I schools in Palm Beach County with students live in poverty.
+The foundation seeks to "better the physical, mental and spiritual well-being of children."
+To accomplish this, it advocates "school literacy by encouraging use of the Reading Counts Program, a program that exists in the Palm Beach County School District".
+Since its inception, the Gary Carter Foundation has placed more than $622,000 toward charitable purposes, including $366,000 to elementary schools for reading programs.

 The 11th edition of the Merriam-Webster's Collegiate Dictionary, published in 2012, credits Carter, who rarely used profanity, with the first recorded use of the term "f-bomb."